OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - The below control(s), each marked with a # and a short name in capitals

 #### #MORETRAINDATA
-(development-time datascience): More train data: increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
+(development-time data science): More train data: increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.

 Links to standards:

 - Not covered yet in ISO/IEC standards

 #### #DATAQUALITYCONTROL
-(development-time datascience).
+(development-time data science).
 Data quality control: Perform quality control on data including detecting poisoned samples through statistical deviation or pattern recognition.
 For important data and scenarios this may involve human verification.

 Particularity for AI and security: standard quality control needs to take into account that data may have maliciously been changed.
 This means that extra checks can be placed to detect changes that would normally not happen by themselves.
 For example: safely storing hash codes of data elements, such as images, and regularly checking to see if the images have been manipulated.